ViceVersVice/Blaster/README.md

 # Blaster
 Web application for improved BLAST local DNA sequence alignment.
 This is my first web application created with using python3 and Django framework.
-It combines in it blog/forum and integrated script for massive DNA sequence alignment (was part of my diploma work in biotech:) with using NCBI BLAST+ algorithms.
+It combines simple blog/forum and integrated script for massive DNA sequence alignment (was part of my diploma work in biotech:) with using NCBI BLAST+ algorithms in it.
 It allows to compare many vs many sequences and outputting analysis results into .xlsx spreadsheet for better data visualization.
 Script allows user to choose cut-off and sortning results parameters in simple user interface in Django web app.
 ## Some features of Blaster web app: